wp-plugins/cookie-cat/readme.txt

 == Upgrade Notice ==
 = 1.2 =
-Changes to satisfy WordPress plugin review
+Changes to satisfy WordPress plugin review.
+Works with oik version 1.13 and above

 = 1.1 =
 Now loads the XML directly from cookie-cat.co.uk